rayamberg/AutoPATT/README.md

 INSTALLATION INSTRUCTIONS:

 For the latest script (requires Phon 2.2 or above):
-1. Click Code, then select Download Zip on upper-right of project toolbar.
+1. Click Code on upper-right of project toolbar.

 2. Click Download .ZIP file